zinsy23/rapid-moment-navigator/README.md

 1. **Adding Directories**: Click the "Add Directory" button to open the directory manager
    - You can add multiple directories that contain your show folders
+   - Existing directories are displayed in the dialog for easy management
+   - Use the "Add Multiple Directories" button to select multiple directories in sequence
-   - Each directory added will be scanned for shows with subtitle folders
+   - Each directory added will be scanned for SRT files in any subfolder
    - Preferences are automatically saved to `rapid_navigator_prefs.json`

 2. **Removing Directories**: Select a directory in the list and click "Remove Directory"